Hong Kong tries to block lawmakers who insulted China

 - Government gets judicial review next month

-Hong Kong (CNN)Hong Kong was plunged into a constitutional crisis Tuesday as the government tried to block two democratically elected lawmakers from taking their seats in the city's parliament.
+Hong Kong (CNN)There were chaotic scenes in Hong Kong's parliament Wednesday as pro-Beijing lawmakers staged a walkout to block two controversial new members from taking their oaths of office.

-Youngspiration's Yau Wai-ching and Sixtus Leung were due to retake their oaths of office Wednesday after their initial attempts were deemed unacceptable because of their curse-laden protests last week.
+Pro-Hong Kong independence party Youngspiration's Yau Wai-ching and Sixtus Leung were due to retake their oaths of office on Wednesday after their initial attempts were deemed unacceptable.

+Both Yau and Leung misspoke during their first attempt, as part of a curse-laden protest last week.

-A High Court judge refused officials' request for a last-minute injunction to prevent the procedure from taking place, but the government was granted the right to seek a judicial review of the matter next month.
+The walk out came less than a day after a High Court judge refused the government's request for a last-minute injunction to prevent the swearing-in from taking place, but granted officials' right to seek judicial review of the matter next month.

 Swearing in